SvetlanaTiktinskaya/coursework-java/README.md

-# coursework-java-mvn
+# coursework-java
-Maven project import demo
+Example from coursework-java